Michigan–Ohio State football rivalry: Present day and national titles (2019–present)

-In 2024, after Michigan's national championship season, the program saw the departure of head coach Jim Harbaugh to the NFL, along with several key players and coaches.
-Sherrone Moore, who served as Michigan's acting head coach for the 2023 matchup, was hired as their full-time head coach.
+In 2024, Michigan saw the departure Harbaugh to the NFL's Los Angeles Chargers, along with several key players and coaches.
+Moore, who served as Michigan's acting head coach for the 2023 matchup, was hired as their full-time head coach.
 Despite starting the season ranked No. 9, Michigan was unable to replicate its success from previous years, eventually falling out of the top 25 and entering the matchup 6–5.
 Meanwhile, Ohio State saw similar success as to previous seasons, as the Buckeyes entered the game 10–1 and ranked No. 2 for a fourth game in a row in the series, led by transfer quarterback Will Howard.

-Despite entering the game as 20.5-point road underdogs, Michigan outlasted Ohio State 13–10, in a defensive battle.
+Despite entering the game as 20.5-point underdogs, Michigan outlasted Ohio State, 13–10.
 Both quarterbacks threw two interceptions each and Ohio State missed two field goals, wide left and right.
 Michigan kicked the eventual game-winning field goal with 45 seconds left in the game, defeating Ohio State for the fourth-straight year and denying Ohio State a spot in the Big Ten Championship Game for the fourth-straight year as well.
 It was the largest upset in the series history.

-The victory extended Michigan's winning streak to four consecutive games, the first for Michigan since 1988 to 1991.
+The victory extended Michigan's winning streak to four straight games, the first for Michigan since 1988 to 1991.
 It was Michigan's first victory over Ohio State while unranked since 1993, and their first victory over Ohio State in Columbus while unranked since 1966.
+Despite the loss, Ohio State would qualify for an at-large bid in the College Football Playoff and go on to win the national championship, marking the first time ever that the two rivals won a national championship in back-to-back years much like 2017 Alabama.